swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 In Swift 6 mode an import is internal by default.
 This will align the behavior of imports with declarations where the implicit access level is internal.
-It should help limit unintentional dependency creep as marking a dependency public will require an intentional extra keyword.
+It should help limit unintentional dependency creep as marking a dependency public will require an explicit modifier.

 The Swift 6 change will likely break source compatibility for libraries.
 A migration tool could automatically insert the `public` modifier where required.